sirupsen/napkin-math/README.md

 won't get the right numbers when you're compiling in debug mode.
 You can help this project by adding new suites and filling out the blanks.

+**Note:** I'm currently porting the benchmarks over to Criterion.rs, so some are in `bench/` now.
+You can run those by uncommenting the relevant line in `./run`.

 I am aware of some inefficiencies in this suite.
 I intend to improve my skills in this area, in order to ensure the numbers are the upper-bound of performance you may be able to squeeze out in production.
 I find it highly unlikely any of